masaun/covered-yield-bearing-tokens/README.md

-# Arbitrage between ETH and WBTC
+# Covered Yield Bearing Token

 ***
-## 【Introduction of Arbitrage between WBTC and ETH】
+## 【Introduction of Covered Yield Bearing Token】
-- This is a solidity smart contract that allows a user to get a opportunity to execute automatic arbitrage between WBTC and ETH.
+- This is a solidity smart contract that allows a user to ...

 &nbsp;